Linuxfabrik/monitoring-plugins/check-plugins/keycloak-memory-usage/README.md

 * OK if memory usage is below `--warning` (default: 80%).
 * WARN if memory usage is >= `--warning` (default: 80%).
 * CRIT if memory usage is >= `--critical` (default: 90%).
-* UNKNOWN on API connection errors or missing data in the Keycloak response.
+* UNKNOWN if the account the check authenticates with may not read the memory information, on API connection errors, or if Keycloak answers without usable heap figures.
 * `--always-ok` suppresses all alerts and always returns OK.